canonical/open-documentation-academy/snapcraft/how-to/qt-applications/kde-neon-extension.md

 [note type="caution"]

-The extension is designed for C++-based Qt/KDE applications.
-It does not provide the bindings needed for *Qt for Python* (PySide2) or *PyQt* applications.
-In addition, the extension does not cover include every optional Qt library; for example, it does not include Qt3D, QtCharts, QtDataVisualization or QtGamepad.
+The extension is designed for C++ based Qt/KDE Frameworks applications.
+It does not provide the bindings needed for *Qt for Python* (*PySide2*) or *PyQt* applications.
+In addition, the extension does not provide all of the optional Qt 5 libraries; for example, it does not include Qt3D, QtCharts, QtDataVisualization or QtGamepad.
 [/note]

 ## How to use it